 Puzzle toys come in all shapes, sizes and skill levels.
 Some are stationary and can be solved without much physical activity.
-Others, like the PortoBallo™ by Project Play™, are designed to get your dog moving and working for his prize.
-Rather than loading this stuffable, chuckable, oddly-shaped bouncy toy with treats, fill it with your pup’s kibble so he can run, jump, play and work for his dinner!
+Others are designed to get your dog moving and working for his prize.
+Rather than loading these toys with treats, fill them with your pup’s kibble so he can run, jump, play and work for his dinner!

 9. Canine Conditioning